Thematic areas

 As we engage, we use targeted awareness-raising and training tools.
 One of our main tools is the Deed of Commitment.

-To date, 70 AGDAs signed Deeds of Commitment in four thematic areas – landmines and explosive weapons; child protection and education; sexual violence and gender discrimination; and health care.
+To date, 70 AGDAs have signed Deeds of Commitment in four thematic areas – anti-personnel mines; child protection and education; sexual violence and gender discrimination; and health care.
+Three other thematics – cultural heritage, famine, and forced displacement – are included in our operations across our country offices, as expanded upon below.

 Since 2000, Geneva Call has worked in more than two dozen countries.